rflandkant/School-work/README.md

-## Practice project to create a portfolio with HTML and Bootstrap
+## Project practice creating a portfolio with HTML and Bootstrap